cpit405/php-slides/slides.md

 - The server-side code will make a connection to the database server
 - The client application sends requests to create, retrieve, update, and delete items
 - The server-side code will handle all CRUD requests using PHP and communicates with our MySQL database and returns html to the client.

 ---

+# MariaDB Database installation

+### Windows
+- Download the MariaDB MSI package from the [official MariaDB website](https://mariadb.org/download/) and follow the instructions in the installation wizard.
+- If MariaDB was installed with the MSI package, it should have been configured to start automatically with Windows.

+### macOS
+- Use Homebrew: Run `brew install mariadb` in the terminal.
+- Start MariaDB server with `brew services start mariadb`.

+### Linux
+- Use the package manager for your distribution.
+For example, on Ubuntu, you can use `sudo apt-get install mariadb-server`.
+- Start the MariaDB service with `sudo systemctl start mariadb`.

+---

+# Connect to MariaDB from Terminal

+- Open command-line client (Command Prompt or PowerShell on Windows or Terminal application on macOS and Linux).
+- Run the command: `mysql -u username -p`
+- Replace `username` with your MariaDB username.
+- You'll be prompted to enter your password.

+---